giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP Scripting Engine (NSE).md

 -   `safe`:- Won't affect the target
 -   `intrusive`:- Not safe: likely to affect the target
 -   `vuln`:- Scan for vulnerabilities
--   `exploit`:- Exploit a vulnerability
--   `auth`:- Bypass authentication for running services
--   `brute`:- Bruteforce credentials for running services
--   `discovery`:- Query running services for further info about a network.
 A more exhaustive list can be found [here](https://nmap.org/book/nse-usage.html).